Getting Started with 529 Plans

-There are many ways to save for college, but saving for college through a 529 college savings plan offers families unique benefits and opportunities.
-States often offer special benefits for residents such as state income tax deductions, matching grants, or scholarship opportunities.
+There are many ways to save for college, but 529 college savings plans offer families unique benefits and opportunities.
+States often offer special benefits (in addition to federal tax benefits) for residents such as state income tax deductions, matching grants, or scholarship opportunities.

-529 plans are tax advantaged savings programs administered by states to encourage saving for higher education.
+Section 529 plans are tax advantaged savings programs administered by states to encourage saving for higher education expenses.

 Step 1: Educate yourself.

-If you're not sure what you are looking for, visit the 529 Classroom to learn more about college savings and 529 plans.
+If you’re not sure where to start, visit the 529 Basics section of our website to learn more about college savings and 529 plans.
 A good place to start is the Common 529 Questions page.

 Step 2: Consider your state’s plan.

 When choosing a 529 plan, you should always consider your home state plan first.
-States often offer tax benefits for residents, and sometimes also offer other benefits such as matching grants that would not be available by investing in another state's 529 plan.
-To view your state's 529 plan offerings, click on 529 Plans by State.
+States often offer tax benefits for residents, and sometimes also offer other benefits such as matching grants that would not be available by investing in another state’s 529 plan.
+To view your state’s 529 plan offerings, consult our My State’s Plan page.

 Step 3: Compare plans.